CareSource Health Insurance Review

 CareSource has poor customer satisfaction and more complaints than average.

 CareSource gets more than twice as many complaints as an average company its size, according to the National Association of Insurance Commissioners (NAIC).
 In some states, CareSource has an even higher level of complaints.
-For example, CareSource West Virginia has over four times more complaints than normal.
+For example, CareSource West Virginia has over six times more complaints than normal.

 Not all of CareSource's reviews are poor.
 The National Committee for Quality Assurance (NCQA) rates CareSource Medicaid managed care plans as having moderate quality and a decent member experience.
-The company's average rating for Medicaid plans in Georgia, Indiana and Ohio is slightly above average.

 Frequently asked questions